 We start every launch by creating listings on launch calendar websites.
 These are websites that affiliates visit to learn what products are being launched in the IM niche.

 There are a lot of different launch calendar sites on the Internet.
 The four biggest sites in the IM niche are:

 When preparing for a launch we always create a premium listing on Muncheye.
 I’d recommend you do the same, as it will get your launch more exposure.

 In addition to the launch calendar sites we network through forums and Facebook groups.

 Targeting affiliates on forums like Warrior+ can be confusing for a first timer.
 To save ink and explain things more clearly I’ve created a short video that you can access here.

 Facebook groups are of course a lot simpler to navigate.
 Here is a list of some of the biggest groups focused on the Internet Marketing niche.

 The methods I listed above for finding affiliates are the easiest to replicate.
 Of course the real key to getting affiliate support is strategic networking and putting in the time to build strong relationships.
-For more ways to find affiliates for your product launch you can check out this post.

 I’ve left the best till last.